Ryan urges Labor Secretary Acosta to assist Falcon employees

 WASHINGTON, D.C.

-In a letter to Acosta, Ryan expressed his concern that Falcon Transport may have violated the Worker Adjustment and Retraining Notification Act , which was enacted to guarantee workers received advance notice of plant closures and mass layoffs.
-He further asked Acosta to ensure workers impacted by the sudden layoff know their rights and have access to new job and training opportunities.
+In a letter to Alexander Acosta, Ryan expressed his concern that Falcon Transport may have violated the Worker Adjustment and Retraining Notification Act, which was enacted to guarantee that workers receive advance notice of plant closures and mass layoffs.
+He further asked Acosta to ensure that workers impacted by the sudden layoff know their rights and have access to new job and training opportunities.

 Subscribe Today